-Plug an RJ-11 to DB9 converter board onto the other end of the RJ-11 cable and into a development/debug computer DB9 serial port connector.

-Start a HyperTerminal session on the development/debug computer with the following parameters:
+- 1. Plug an RJ-11 cable into either RJ-11 connector. - 2.
+Plug an RJ-11 to DB9 converter board onto the other end of the RJ-11 cable and into a development/debug computer DB9 serial port connector. - 3.
+Start a HyperTerminal (or equivalent) session on the development/debug computer with the following parameters:

 Communications Port: Com port connected to the DB9 to RJ-11 converter.
-Baud Rate: 115200 Data Bits: 8 Parity Bits: None
+Baud Rate: 115200 Data Bits: 8

-Stop Bits: 1 Flow Control: None
+Parity Bits: None Stop Bits: 1 Flow Control: None

-When the CRB is powered-up it displays boot-up messages and after approximately 30 seconds displays the Redboot prompt in the HyperTerminal window.
+• When the External Storage Design CRB is powered-up, it displays boot-up messages and after approximately 30 seconds displays the Redboot prompt in the HyperTerminal window.